ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/ambassador.md

 * `allow_chunked_length: true` tells Envoy to allow requests or responses with both `Content-Length` and `Transfer-Encoding` headers set.
 The default is `false`.

 By default, messages with both `Content-Length` and `Content-Transfer-Encoding` are rejected.
-If `allow_chunked_length` is `true`, $productName$ will remove the `Content-Length` header and process the message.
+If `allow_chunked_length` is `true`, Emissary will remove the `Content-Length` header and process the message.
 See the [Envoy documentation for more details](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/protocol.proto.html?highlight=allow_chunked_length#config-core-v3-http1protocoloptions).

 ##### Envoy access logs